Trade/other name(s): Treanda® (tree-an-duh), bendamustine hydrochloride, SDX-105

 Bendamustine can cause the rapid killing of tumor cells within the first 24 hours of treatment, causing their contents to spill into the blood.
 In some cases this can lead to serious kidney damage (a condition known as tumor lysis syndrome).
 This is more likely if you have a very large number of cancer cells in the body.
-If your doctor feels you might be at risk, he or she will give you medicines and/or fluids to help prevent this.
+If your doctor feels you might be at risk, he or she may give you certain medicines and/or fluids to help prevent this.
 Using these some of these medicines may increase the risk of severe skin reactions, so talk to your doctor about this possibility.
-If you notice pain in the back or sides of your chest, or see blood in your urine, tell your doctor right away (these are symptoms of tumor lysis).
+If you notice pain in the back or sides of your chest or blood in your urine, tell your doctor right away (these are symptoms of tumor lysis).

 Your doctor will likely test your blood throughout your treatment, looking for possible effects of the drug on blood counts (described below) or on other body organs.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it altogether.
 Be sure to keep all appointments for lab work and doctor visits.

 This drug can cause skin reactions, which may range from mild rashes to more severe skin problems, such as blistering and peeling.
 The risk of this is higher if certain other drugs, such as rituximab or allopurinol, are given along with bendamustine.
 Tell your doctor right away if you start to get a rash while taking this drug.
 More serious reactions may require that this drug be stopped.

 Possible side effects